Gupta-Aryaman/file-manager/README.md

-# File Management System using Nodejs and AWS s3 bucket
+# File Manager for AWS S3 using Nodejs

 ## Functionality
 The file manager api helps the users to create folders, subfolders and upload files on AWS S3 bucket.
 It can also be used to generate a public link to share the files with your friends.